 - 1. Vacant offices on the administrative side of Station 51 can be rented out to public entities. - 2.
 The vacant land west of Station 51 would be good for another public agency to utilize for building or rented out to local farmers or sports associations to generate revenue. - 3.
-Partner with other departments for group purchasing to receive better pricing on consumables and equipment.
+Partner with other departments and contracted ambulance company for group purchasing to receive better pricing on consumables and equipment.